Product Manager Interview Guide

 Once you pass the initial recruiter screening and preliminary technical interview, you'll be invited for an on-site interview.
 While you will typically be interviewed by current Product Managers, even engineers may be involved in the process.

 The on-site interview day can be quite intense, typically consisting of 4 to 7 back-to-back interviews, each lasting around 45 minutes with a short 15-minute break in between.
 These interviews cover a wide range of topics to assess your skills, including product sense, craft and execution, estimation, strategy, and leadership.
+For comparison, review the Apple Product Manager and Instacart Product Manager guides.

 In addition to the technical aspects, there's usually a separate behavioral view.
 This part evaluates whether you're a cultural fit for the company.